euroscipy/euroscipy_proceedings/papers/helge_eichhorn/eichhorn.rst

 .. class:: abstract

-    TODO
     Designing a space mission is a computation-heavy task.
     Software tools that conduct the necessary numerical simulations and optimizations are therefore indispensable.
-    Since the beginning of computational astrodynamics the language of choice has been Fortran and more recently MATLAB.
-    This talk explores how Python's unique strengths and its ecosystem make it a viable alternative for future missions.
+    The usability of existing software, written in Fortran and MATLAB, suffers because of high complexity, low levels of abstraction and out-dated programming practices.
+    We propose Python as a viable alternative for astrodynamics tools and demonstrate the proof-of-concept library Plyades which combines powerful features with Pythonic ease of use.

 .. class:: keywords